scriptella/scriptella-mongodb/README.md

 #MongoDB driver for Scriptella ETL

 ## Building from source
+Java and Maven are required.
 Type `mvn clean package` to build the driver.
 The result jar will be in the `target` folder.

 ##Usage example: